Updated on November 26, 2021. Medical content reviewed by Dr. Shatha Atiya.

 So how does cannabis prevent hyperarousal?
-Well, since hyperactivation of the amygdala is caused by a deficiency in the endocannabinoid anandamide, CBD increases the anandamide levels.
-Thus, no deficit means no amygdala hyperactivation hence no extreme fear.
+Well, since hyperactivation of the amygdala is caused by an endocannabinoid deficiency, specifically the endocannabinoid anandamide, CBD increases the anandamide levels.
+So, no deficit means no amygdala hyperactivation hence no extreme fear.

 Additionally, THC also plays a role in regulating threat processing in trauma-exposed PTSD patients.

-To support this theory, PTSD patients participated in a study where they took THC doses and got exposed to situations designed to trigger fear.
+To support this theory, PTSD patients participated in a study where they took doses of THC and got exposed to situations designed to trigger fear.
 As severe as the test may seem, the results were worthwhile since participants showed lower threat-related amygdala activity besides reduced fear and anxiety.

 Sometimes, psychological conditions may involve elevated inflammatory processes within the brain.
 CBD, the non-psychoactive cannabinoid in marijuana is known for its anti-inflammatory properties.

-This element not only works for pain relief but also doubles down against PTSD by activating the cannabinoid type 2 receptors (CB2).
+This element not only works for pain relief but also doubles down against PTSD by activating the cannabinoid type 2 (CB2) receptors.